hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 **the minimum changes(& difference of each cocos2d-x files** of versions and types(chipmunk&B2D and android&xCode)**)**
 as follows. (**the way are bold.** &nbsp;&nbsp; &nbsp; / &nbsp; &nbsp;&nbsp; description of difference aren't not bold. )
 <pre>
-<b>After "1." of the above as versions and types as you like,also create <u>android's cocos2d-x files</u>
+<b>After  "1." of the above,(i.e. after creating xCode's files of versions and types as you like,)
-as versions and types as you like <u>by create-android-project.sh</u>.
+,also create android's cocos2d-x files as versions and types as you like <u>by create-android-project.sh</u>.</b>
 </pre>